Select, Label, and Mix: Learning Discriminative Invariant Feature Representations for Partial Domain Adaptation: Conclusion

 \section{Conclusion}

 In this paper, we propose an end-to-end framework for learning discriminative invariant feature representation while preventing negative transfer in partial domain adaptation.
 While our select module facilitates the identification of relevant source samples for adaptation, the label module enhances the discriminability of the latent space by utilizing pseudo-labels for the target domain samples.
 The mix module uses mixup regularizations jointly with the other two strategies to enforce domain invariance in latent space.
-We demonstrate the effectiveness of our approach on four standard datasets, outperforming several competing methods.